Skip to content

 Types of Lung Cancer

-It’s easy to think of lung cancer as one disease, but there are actually several different types with the most common one called non-small cell lung cancer.
-The type of lung cancer diagnosed is important because it impacts the recommended treatment plan.
+It’s easy to think of lung cancer as one disease, but there are actually several different types—the most common one called non-small cell lung cancer.
+The type of lung cancer you are diagnosed with is important because it impacts your recommended treatment plan.

 Learn About Types